Class Schedule, Registration Form, and Fee Schedule

-OhioHealth EMS offices and classrooms are located in downtown Columbus, Ohio, on the OhioHealth Grant Medical Center campus near Grant and Town Streets.
-We are on the second floor of the orange garage, next door to Human Resources.
+The OhioHealth EMS administrative offices and main classroom are located in downtown Columbus, Ohio, on the OhioHealth Grant Medical Center campus near the intersection of S. Grant Ave and E. Town St. We are on the second floor of the orange garage.

 Mailing address and physical location: